 to Fusion Energy and Plasma Sciences

 Fusion energy is as old as the universe, yet scientists and engineers have been working to achieve fusion on earth during just the past 65 years.
-Small-scale fusion on earth has been achieved and is routine in many of today's experimental devices in the US, Europe and Japan.
-However, there is still a long way to go to develop fusion energy as a commercially available source of energy.
+Small-scale fusion on earth has been achieved and is routine in many of today's experimental devices around the world.
+With an unprecedented international consortium of nations committed to developing the ITER project, we are closer than ever to achieving fusion as a safe and virtually unlimited source of clean energy.
 This workshop will introduce you to plasma science as a stepping stone to understanding fusion energy research.
 You will use standard science concepts culled from atomic structure, gas laws, electricity, and Einstein's famous equation, E=mc2, to explore this rich and fascinating world of fusion science.
 Demonstrations and giveaways will enable you to bring the excitement of plasma and fusion science into your classroom!

 SESSIONS TWO AND THREE

-Fusion Demonstration Activities for the Classroom: Cheryl Harper, Greensburg-Salem High School; G. Samuel Lightner, Emeritus, Westminster College
+Hands-On Fusion and Plasma Activities for your Classroom: Cheryl Harper, Greensburg Salem High School; G. Samuel Lightner, Emeritus, Westminster College